Mighty Servant 2: Service

 Mighty Servant 2 was capable of carrying the heaviest semi-submersible drilling units, harsh-environment deep-water jack-up rigs and large floating production tension-leg platforms, semi-submersibles and spars with drafts of up to 14 metres.
 Most of the ship's cargoes were oil platforms and related gear.
 When loading its mammoth burdens, the ship took thousands of tons of water into ballast tanks, submerging its cargo deck.
 The cargo would be floated into position, whereupon Mighty Servant 2 would slowly pump out its ballast, lifting the deck up to sailing position.

 USS Samuel B. Roberts

 Her most famous job was the July 1988 haulage of the U.S. Navy's USS Samuel B. Roberts from Dubai to Newport, Rhode Island, after the guided missile frigate struck a mine in the Persian Gulf on 14 April 1988.
 The 125-meter frigate barely fit on Mighty Servant 2's cargo deck; holes had to be cut to accommodate the frigate's sonar dome and stabilizing fins.
 The loading, which was supervised by divers and underwater video monitors, took about 12 hours, with gaps measured in mere centimetres.
 About 20 of the frigate's 200-man crew remained aboard during the 8,100-mile, 30-day voyage.
-The USS Fahrion escorted the USS Samuel B. Roberts from Dubai through the Straits of Hormuz.
+The USS Vincennes escorted the USS Samuel B. Roberts from Dubai through the Straits of Hormuz.
 The job received worldwide media coverage.